01 / Geographical focus

 Detailed information about the status of the participants (north and south coordinators and partners) is available in the strategic directions and guidelines.

 Which financial support?

 - The duration of RDP and TPS is of 3 or 5 years;

 - 3-year projects have a maximum budget of 350,000 €, 5-year projects have a maximum budget of 500,000 €;

 - 5-year RPD project proposals must include at least one PhD thesis;

-- The budgets of the projects will be divided in yearly instalments corresponding to calendar years.
+- The budgets of the projects will be divided in academic years (from September until the end of August).